theleharo/evkafka/docs/consumers.md

 "at most once delivery" or "at least once delivery".
 The strategy is configured by `auto_commit_mode` parameter.

+#### At least once delivery: post-commit
+This is the default strategy when `auto_commit_mode` is omitted in config or when it explicitly set to `post-commit`.
+Offsets are committed only after a message is processed by a handler or skipped if no suitable handler found.
+If event processing fails the message will be read and processed again.

+> **Note:** Make sure that your processing is idempotent.

 #### At most once delivery: pre-commit
-This is the default strategy when `auto_commit_mode` is omitted in config.
+The strategy may be set by assigning `auto_commit_mode="pre-commit"`.
 Offset is scheduled for commit as soon as a message is received by a consumer. `AIOKafkaConsumer` auto commit implementation is used.
 If subsequent event processing fails, the message may be lost.

-#### At least once delivery: post-commit

-**TBD**

 ## Parallel consumers
 Sometimes you want to consume messages from different kafka instances, e.g. you're making